stuartmccoll/galactic_cms_flask/application/templates/themes/README.md

 The `config-name` value **must** match the name of the theme's directory and must only contain alphanumeric characters and underscores.

 ## Theme Installation
-The Galactic CMS administrator interface allows for simple installation of themes:
+The Galactic administrator interface allows for simple installation of themes:

 - Unzip the theme's directory into the templates/themes directory.
 - Ensure that the correct information is contained within the theme's config.json file.